faircloth-lab/phyluce/docs/tutorial_I.rst

 .. admonition:: Question: Why are my numbers slightly different than your numbers?
     :class: admonition tip

-    The process of read assembly often differs by operating system and sometimes version, and some of these differences are due to libraries that underlie many of the assembly programs.
+    The process of read assembly often differs by operating system and sometimes by OS version, and some of these differences are due to libraries that underlie many of the assembly programs.
 Expect to see differences.
 You should not expect for them to be huge.

 .. attention:: If you see max-contig sizes around 16KB (for vertebrates), that
     is commonly the entire or almost-entire mtDNA genome.
 You do not tend to